Overview of Mount Everest Climbing

 Day 03: Rest day and legal formalities

-This might be a rest day for you as all the trekking permits and the official formalities would be finalized this day.
-You will have time to explore the local area, have dinner and perhaps take a leisurely stroll through the popular streets.
+Today might be a rest day for you.
+We will finalize all the trekking permits and the official formalities.
+You will have time to explore the local area, have dinner, and stroll through the famous streets.

 04